criipto/criipto-verify-react/README.md

 );
 ```

-When a sessionStore is configured the library will store the id_token your chosen storage (sessionStorage or localStorage) and invalidate the token once it expires.
+When a `sessionStore` is configured the library will store the id_token in your chosen storage (sessionStorage or localStorage) and invalidate the token once it expires.

 The library will also attempt to retrieve a user token on page load via SSO (if your criipto domain has SSO enabled).